 Giolitti is located below the Parliament Palace Montecitorio in Via degli Uffici del Vicario.

 Giolitti also runs a pastry shop and ice cream parlor in the EUR quarter by the artificial lake at Viale Oceania 90.
 Metro B EUR Palasport

 Venchi is a famous chocolate producer from Piedmont and has several branches in Rome.

-You will find shops selling ice-cream at Termini Station, in Via del Corso between Piazza Venezia and Piazza Colonna, in Via della Croce and near the Pantheon in Via degli Orfani.
-Other shops are located on the air sie of terminals 1 and 3 in Fiumicino.
+You will find shops selling ice-cream at Termini Station, in Via del Corso between Piazza Venezia and Piazza Colonna, in the culinary Via della Croce (between Corso and Spanish Square) and near the Pantheon in Via degli Orfani.
+Other shops are located on the air side of terminals 1 and 3 in Fiumicino.

 Gelateria La Romana